Jupiter-8/CourseReviewApp/README.md

 ## Description

-Application is built built according to the MPA approach.
+Application is built according to the MPA approach.
 You can register a new account with the user type "Course owner" or "Course client".
 Course owner can add informations about his course to the application.
 Course client can review courses available in the application.
 Special users like Moderator or Admin manage the content and users.